getify/You-Dont-Know-JS/async & performance/ch4.md

 The `return` statement answers the question!

 And if there **is no `return`** in your generator -- they are certainly not any more required in generators than in regular functions -- there's always an assumed/implicit `return;` (aka `return undefined;`), which serves the purpose of answering the question *posed* by that final `it.next(7)` call.

+These questions and answers -- the two-way message passing with `yield` and `next(..)` -- are quite powerful, but it's not obvious at all how these mechanisms is connected to async flow control.
+We're getting there!

 ## Summary